NetInventors/sw.ext.neti_tags/CONTRIBUTING.md

+**NOTE**: If you are viewing this on GitHub, please be advised that the repo has been moved to [GitLab](https://gitlab.netinventors.de/shopware/labs/NetiTags) and we will no longer respond to Pull Requests on this repo, as it is only a mirror of the GitLab repository.

 # Get involved

-If you want to contribute code (features or bugfixes), you have to create a pull request.
+If you want to contribute code (features or bugfixes), you have to create a merge request.

 # Pull Requests